pA1nD/phaser-tut-platform/README.md

 If the player is falling too far, the game should be over.

+Questions:
+- What is a good distance, the player should be able to fall?
+- How to say weather the player is falling on the ground or a platform (check: this.player.body.blocked.down || this.player.body.touching.down)

 Ideas:
 - [x] Shake the camera
 - [x] Kill the player
 - [ ] Show some text
+- [ ] Have three life

 ```javascript